Blockchain-Technology-Lab/consensus-decentralization/README.md

 <name of entity>,<(int) number of blocks>
 ```

+The csv file is named as the timeframe over which the mapping was executed and is stored in the project's directory (under `ledgers`).

 The logic of the mapping depends on the type of clustering that you want to achieve.
 So, different mappings will output different results, even if applied on the same data.

 #### Pool information